treasure-data/prestogres/README.md

 ### external method

-This authentication method uses an external program to authentication an user.
+This authentication method runs an external command to authentication an user.

-- Note: This method is still experimental (because performance is slow).
+- Note: This method is still experimental.
 Interface could be changed.
 - Note: This method requires clients to send password in clear text.
 It's recommended to enable SSL in prestogres.conf.

-You need to set `presto_external_auth_prog` parameter in prestogres.conf or `auth_prog` option in prestogres_hba.conf.
+You need to set `presto_external_auth_prog` parameter in prestogres.conf or `auth_prog` option in prestogres\_hba.conf.
 Prestogres runs the program every time when an user connects.
 The program receives following data through STDIN:

 ```
 user:USER_NAME